aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-axis/_index.md

 ---

-## **Get Actual Max Value of Vertical Axis on Chart**
+## **Getting the Max Values on the Vertical Axis on Charts**
-Aspose.Slides for .NET provides a simple API for getting value of vertical axis.
+Aspose.Slides for .NET allows you to obtain the minimum and maximum values on a vertical axis.
+Go through these steps:

 1. Create an instance of the [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/presentation) class.
-1. Access first slide.
+1. Access the first slide.
-1. Add chart with default data.
+1. Add a chart with default data.
-1. Get actual maximum value on the axis.
+1. Get the actual maximum value on the axis.
-1. Get actual minimum value on the axis.
+1. Get the actual minimum value on the axis.
-1. Get actual major unit of the axis.
+1. Get the actual major unit of the axis.
-1. Get actual minor unit of the axis.
+1. Get the actual minor unit of the axis.
-1. Get actual major unit scale of the axis.
+1. Get the actual major unit scale of the axis.
-1. Get actual minor unit scale of the axis.
+1. Get the actual minor unit scale of the axis.

+This sample code—an implementation of the steps above—shows you how to get the required values in C#:

 ```c#
 using (Presentation pres = new Presentation())